OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Experiments

 \section{Experiments}

-In this section, we present quantitative and qualitative results from our method.
-To quantitatively evaluate our approach, we compare \name{} with supervised 3D instance segmentation approaches as well as existing open-vocabulary 3D scene understanding models we adapted for the 3D instance segmentation task.
+In this section, we present quantitative and qualitative results from our method \name{}.
+In Sec~\ref{sec:main_quantitative_results}, we quantitatively evaluate our method, and compare \name{} with supervised 3D instance segmentation approaches as well as existing open-vocabulary 3D scene understanding models we adapted for the 3D instance segmentation task.
 Furthermore, we provide an ablation study for \name{}.
-In addition, we provide qualitative results from our method on the open-vocabulary 3D instance segmentation task, demonstrating potential applications.
-Additional results are provided in Appendix~\ref{sec:quali_res}.
+In Sec.~\ref{sec:main_qualitative_results}, we share qualitative results for open-vocabulary 3D instance segmentation, demonstrating potential applications.
+Additional results are provided in the Appendix.